 Instructions

-- In a medium mixing bowl, cream together the butter and sugar until light and fluffy.
-Mix in egg, peppermint extract and vanilla.
+- In a medium mixing bowl, cream together the butter and powdered sugar with a hand mixer on medium speed until light and fluffy.
+Mix in the egg, peppermint extract and vanilla.
 Add in the flour and salt and mix well.

-- Divide the dough in half and stir the red food coloring in half the dough.
-Shape both doughs into a disk in plastic wrap and refrigerate at least 4 hours.
+- Divide the dough in half and add red food coloring to half the dough; knead to combine.
+Shape both colors of dough into a 6-inch disk and wrap them in plastic wrap.
+Refrigerate for at least 2 hours.

-- Preheat oven to 375°F. Line cookie sheets with silicone cookie mats or parchment paper.
+- Preheat the oven to 350°F and line a large cookie sheet with silicone cookie mats or parchment paper.

 Nutrition Information